Table of Contents

 Let Victor run your Shopify store operations.

 Connect your Shopify, Meta Ads, Google Ads, Printify, and Printful accounts.
-Victor reads every order and ad dollar, then proposes reprices, discounts, and shipping updates — you approve, he executes.
+Victor reads every order, ad dollar, and fulfillment cost, then proposes reprices, discounts, and shipping updates — you approve, he executes.

 FAQs